SAADhusnain/trading-assistant/README.md

+# NOT COMPLETED STILL WORKING BELOW IS THE INITIAL Readme
 # 🤖 AI Trading Assistant

 A complete, professional machine learning-powered trading system for stocks and cryptocurrencies.
 Built with modern software engineering practices and modular architecture.